Down but not out, sick Chavez seeks re-election in Venezuela

 Chavez's personality-driven administration has prevented the cultivation of an obvious heir, with all the senior figures around him lacking charisma and popularity on the street.
 Many Venezuelans also tend to blame them, more than Chavez, for rampant corruption, nepotism and inefficiency in services.

-Trying to quash rumors of in-fighting, Chavez's aides are repeating a mantra that he remains at the helm.
+Trying to quash rumours of in-fighting, Chavez's aides are repeating a mantra that he remains at the helm.

 "Not only are we sure that he will be our candidate, but that he will win on October 7," said the head of Congress, Diosdado Cabello.
 "It's going to be hard to put the brakes on the president... we'll find the right form of campaign."